The search for a Speedo-wearing guru

 The mood turns somber as this Peter Pan of a tour guide speaks of his own abuse.
 For him, it was utterly degrading.

 "I would have to get ready for sex with him.
-It was during satsang, and you guys were all at satsang, singing.
+It was during satsang, and you guys were all at satsang, singing," Allen says, referring to a spiritual gathering.

-"I would come over, and he would do his ritual with me," Allen says.
+"I would come over, and he would do his ritual with me," he says.
 "He was sitting in a chair, and I was kneeling in front of him.
 There was no intimacy; there was no real love.
 People say we were in some sort of relationship?
 There was no relationship."

 The guru would pleasure himself to pornography, he says, and then "I would come in and be the finishing person."